d-paller/CL_ClassExercises/WeekThreeExercise/Readme.md

-1. Create a new console app (don’t forget to give it a descriptive name!)
+- Create a new console app (don’t forget to give it a descriptive name!)
-2. Add a class to the project.
+-	Add a class to the project.
 It can be anything you want.
 For my examples, we will be using a Phone object.
-  a.
-Right click on the project > add > class
+  -	Right click on the project > add > class
-  b.
-Make sure it is a public class
+  -	Make sure it is a public class
 3. Add some properties to the class.
   a.
 Make at least one of type string.
   b.
 Make at least one of type int.